nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

     HAVING COUNT(*) = 1)
 ```
 ## 43 (185.
 Department Top Three Salaries)
+A company's executives are interested in seeing who earns the most money in each of the company's departments.
+A high earner in a department is an employee who has a salary in the top three unique salaries for that department.
+Write a solution to find the employees who are high earners in each of the departments.
+Return the result table in any order.
 ```sql
 WITH CTE AS (SELECT
     Department.name AS Department,